Antique and Classic Car Registration: State-by-State Rules

 Emissions and inspection exemptions

-Most states with emissions programs exempt vehicles registered with antique or classic plates regardless of model year.
-The exemption is one of the headline benefits — a 1985 vehicle on antique plates skips the testing program in California, Pennsylvania, and most other strict-emissions states, even though a 1985 vehicle on standard registration would still be required to test in some counties.
+Most states with emissions programs exempt vehicles on antique or classic plates regardless of model year, and for a lot of owners that pass is the main reason to switch plates.
+A 1985 car on antique plates skips testing in California, Pennsylvania, and most other strict-emissions states, even though the same 1985 car on standard registration would still have to test in some counties.
 Check the linked emissions inspection guide for current state rules.

 Safety inspection exemptions follow a similar pattern.
 Pennsylvania, Massachusetts, New Hampshire, and other annual-safety-inspection states often shorten or skip the inspection for antique-plated vehicles.
 Some states still require a basic VIN verification at first registration even if the annual inspection is waived.
 Our safety inspection guide tracks the program-by-program rules.